yuforium/activitypub-docs/federation.md

 [comment]: # (Released under the Creative Commons Attribution-ShareAlike 4.0 International License)

 # Yuforium Community Federation With ActivityPub
-*Purpose statement*
+This document defines standard practices to federate communities using ActivityPub.

 ## Background
+Federation with ActivityPub focuses on a social network model, which uses a user

-There is currently no universally adopted method for using ActivityPub to connect community content (forums, groups, etc.).
+There is no universally adopted method using ActivityPub for the inverse model -  to connect community content (forums, groups, etc.).

 ## Goals
 - **Standardization & Simplicity**<br>